The Lion Sleeps Tonight: The Tokens version

-While the A-side, "Tina", failed, "The Lion Sleeps Tonight" surged to No. 1 in the US charts and in numerous other countries.
-Many covers of the song found similar success in the years to come, including Karl Denver's, which reached No. 4 in the UK in 1962, Robert John's, which rose to No. 3 in the US a decade later, and Tight Fit's, which topped the UK charts in 1982.
-A cover by Swedish pop group the Hounds became a large hit in the Nordic countries in 1967, a version journalist Annika Henning stated was the Swedish "summer hit" of that year.
-French and Japanese covers also achieved chart success in the 1990s, and Miriam Makeba performed it at President John F. Kennedy's birthday.
-According to Marti Smiley Childs and Jeff March, "The Lion Sleeps Tonight" was the first African song to top the US charts.
-The Tokens subsequently became music producers, and while their fame as performers waned—only managing to land their next top 40 US single four years later—they fluorished in their new role.
-Among their productions was the Chiffons' "He's So Fine", a No. 1 hit.
+While the A-side "Tina" failed, "The Lion Sleeps Tonight" rose to No. 1 on the US charts and in several other countries.
+Many covers of the song found similar success in the years to come.
+According to writers Marti Smiley Childs and Jeff March, "The Lion Sleeps Tonight" was the first African song to top the US charts.
+The Tokens subsequently became music producers, and while their fame as performers waned—only landing their next top 40 US single four years later—they flourished in their new role.
+Among their productions was the Chiffons' "He's So Fine".

-In 1994, "The Lion Sleeps Tonight" rose to the spotlight when it featured in the Disney film The Lion King.
-The film would gross nearly $1 billion and produce many soundtrack CDs.
-It was later included in the 1997 staged musical of the same name, which remains the highest-grossing Broadway show of all time.
-By the mid-2000s, "The Lion Sleeps Tonight" had been recorded by over 150 artists worldwide and had a role in more than thirteen movies.